vrodriguezf/mlr/doc/knitted/tutorial/performance.md

 ```

-Note that, in order to calculate the AUC, the area under the ROC (receiver
+Note that in order to calculate AUC -- the area under the ROC (receiver
 operating characteristic) curve, we have to make sure that posterior
 probabilities are predicted, i.e. set the predict type of the [Learner](http://berndbischl.github.io/mlr/man/makeLearner.html) to "prob".